yjiang-github/Twitter-FakeNews-MHP/README.md

-# Twitter Fake News Modeling through Multivariate Hawkes Point Processes
+# Twitter Fake News Dissemination Modeling through Multivariate Hawkes Point Processes

 This project aims on modeling the fake news dissemination process on Twitter, which includes